Human Lives with the Best Good

 Living by making Choices

-The λογιστικόν is the potential to think about what to do to bring about an end.
+The λογιστικόν is the part with the power to think about what to do to bring about an

 This thinking involves the form of desire Aristotle calls "wish" (βούλησις).
 Wish is the desire that belongs to reason and that stems from beliefs about what is good and what is bad.